Face it, nothing is as frustrating as a high school teenager who struggles to concentrate and complete their homeschool assignments.

 You can create menu plans, write lesson plans, and pay bills while your child reads their history, finishes math, and studies Latin.

 You may find sitting down together not only helps your teenager concentrate but also helps you complete your work!
-Then both of you can enjoy free time together.
+Then both of you can enjoy your free time together.

 Set Times for School